Your support fuels our research to #EndALS! Donate Now

 • difficulty speaking or swallowing

+These symptoms will continue to progress, eventually causing paralysis.
 The senses, including hearing, sight, smell, taste, and touch, are not affected by ALS.
-In most cases of ALS, cognitive function is not affected.
+In most cases of ALS, memory and thinking are not affected.

-ALS is not experienced in the same way among all those diagnosed, and the manner and speed at which the disease moves throughout a person's body can vary greatly.
-Most people live about 3-5 years after they experience their first signs of disease, with one in ten people surviving at least 10 years.
+ALS is not experienced in the same way among all those diagnosed.
+The manner and speed at which the disease moves throughout a person's body can vary greatly.
+Most people live about 3-5 years after experiencing their ALS symptoms, with one in ten people surviving for at least 10 years.
 The variable rate of disease progression makes prognosis difficult to predict and therapies challenging to develop.

 Is there a cure for ALS?

-Currently, there are no effective cures or treatments to stop disease progression of ALS.
-ALS is a complex disease which varies from person to person.
+Currently, there are no effective cures or treatments to stop ALS disease progression.
+ALS is a complex disease that varies from person to person.
 Far more research is necessary to discover effective treatments for each person living with ALS.
 That's why researchers at the ALS Therapy Development Institute (ALS TDI) are working hard each day to find ALS treatments.
-We aim to do this by identifying, testing, and developing promising new treatments and learning more about ALS through our Precision Medicine Program (PMP).
+We aim to do this by identifying, testing, and developing promising new treatments and learning more about ALS through our ALS Research Collaborative (ARC).

 What causes ALS?